jack-hermanson/jack-hermanson/README.md

-Hi, I’m @jack-hermanson, a student developer and hobbyist.
+Hi, I’m @jack-hermanson, a developer by trade and hobby.

 I'm interested in: